 Assessing Real-World Sleep; The Role of Wearable Digital Health Technology

 The passive, unobtrusive nature of wearable technologies makes them ideal for capturing real-world sleep characteristics and providing unique insights into a patient’s lived experience.

 Wrist-worn accelerometers have been used extensively to estimate sleep parameters in clinical research and, more recently, in consumer health products.
-It’s important to note that accelerometers do not directly distinguish sleep vs. wakefulness; instead, they measure movement continuously, allowing for assessment of rest-activity cycles.
-In this sense, the use of accelerometers to distinguish sleep from wake is based on the premise that activity or movement is low during sleep and high during wake.
+It’s important to note that accelerometers do not directly distinguish sleep vs. wakefulness; instead, they measure movement continuously, allowing for the assessment of rest-activity cycles.
+In this sense, using accelerometers to distinguish sleep from wake is based on the premise that activity or movement is low during sleep and high during wake.
 This assessment is not without limitations.
-For example, patients can be awake while also being quite still (e.g., lying on the couch watching a movie) and vice-versa can move before transitioning from sleep to wake.
+For example, patients can be awake while also being quite still (e.g., lying on the couch watching a movie), and vice-versa can move before transitioning from sleep to wake.
 It is difficult for accelerometer-based methods to accurately distinguish sleep from wake in patients that exhibit short, fragmented sleep.